-The Village of Gettysburg is conducting the first of a series of four planning meetings at 6:00 p.m., February 12, 2015, at The Cardinal Center – Room 114, 260 Main St. Gettysburg, Ohio 45328.
+The Village of Gettysburg is conducting the second of a series of four planning meetings at 6:00 p.m., March 12, 2015, at The Cardinal Center – Room 114, 260 Main St. Gettysburg, Ohio 45328.
 This meeting will explain the Community Development Block Grant Neighborhood Revitalization Program and the opportunities it presents for infrastructure improvements within the village.
 Gettysburg residents are encouraged to attend this meeting to provide public input on which improvements they feel are most important to the quality of life, livability, and continued functionality of the village.
 Your presence and input will assist village officials in the grant application process and ultimately making desired improvements become a reality.

 Located in West Central Ohio, about 35 miles northwest of Dayton and 7 miles east of Greenville on route 36 , Gettyburg is a small community of approximately 500 residents.
 The village was settled in the 1820s by natives of Adams County, Pennsylvania and was named the Adams County seat when the settlement was platted in 1842.